microsoft/vnet-in-azure-spring-cloud/docs/manage-virtual-network/04-make-your-application-accessible-on-internet-appgw.md

 ## Create network resources

-**Azure Application Gateway** to be created will join the same virtual network as the Azure Spring Cloud service instance.
+**Azure Application Gateway** to be created will join the same virtual network as (or peered virtual network to) the Azure Spring Cloud service instance.
 Let's first create a new subnet for the Application Gateway in the virtual network using `az network vnet subnet create`, and also create a Public IP address as the Frontend of the Application Gateway using `az network public-ip create`.

 ```
 APPLICATION_GATEWAY_PUBLIC_IP_NAME='app-gw-public-ip'